quiet-node/hiero-consensus-node/hedera-node/docs/hooks.md

     /// Decides if the proposed transfers are allowed, optionally in
     /// the presence of additional context encoded by the transaction
     /// payer in the extra args.
-    /// @param installer The address of the installing account for which the hook is being executed
+    /// @param context The context of the hook call
     /// @param proposedTransfers The proposed transfers
-    /// @param args The extra arguments
     /// @return true If the proposed transfers are allowed, false or revert otherwise function allow(
-       address installer,
+       IHieroHook.HookContext calldata context,
-       ProposedTransfers memory proposedTransfers,
+       ProposedTransfers memory proposedTransfers
-       bytes memory args
     ) external payable returns (bool);
 }
 ```